ibm-cloud-docs/containers/cs_tutorials_cf.md

   </tr>
   <tr>
   <td><code>-t registry.&lt;region&gt;.bluemix.net/namespace/cf-py</code></td>
   <td>Your private registry path, which includes your unique namespace and the name of the image.
 For this example, the same name is used for the image as the app directory, but you can choose any name for the image in your private registry.
-If you are unsure what your namespace is, run the `ic cr namespaces` command to find it.</td>
+If you are unsure what your namespace is, run the `ibmcloud cr namespaces` command to find it.</td>
   </tr>
   <tr>
   <td><code>.</code></td>